thehappycheese/nicklinref_rust/README.md

 This software is different from the from the REST services already available at
 <https://data.wa.gov.au> because it properly truncates the geometry at the
 requested `slk_from` and `slk_to` endpoints.
 The REST services available at
-<https://data.wa.gov.au> can only filter records that intersect the requested range
+<https://data.wa.gov.au> can only filter records that intersect the requested SLK range
 according to the row structure of the underlying storage table.

 Each row (in the database storing the Road Network) has a fixed `START_SLK` and